muthukumarse/myapp/README.md

 ## How to push Docker Image to DockerHub
+- version - will picked dynamically on Docker build from [package.json](./package.json) "version"
+- build_sha - will be passed dynamically on Docker build through BUILD_SHA via build-arg variable
 - Used github Actions to build and push Docker Image [CI Pipeline](./.github/workflows/docker-image.yml)
 - You may upload this code into your own github repo and the proceed further
   - ensure that setup these 2 secrets to build successfully